james-howard/AWDLControl/README.md

 ### Helper Service

 The AWDL Control Helper is a new style bundled LaunchDaemon, registered with [SMAppService](https://developer.apple.com/documentation/servicemanagement/smappservice/daemon(plistname:)?language=objc).
+The big advantage of this compared to old style LaunchDaemons is the daemon and its launchd plist are part of the app bundle.
+This means the app can be relocated without issue, and uninstallation is as simple as dragging the app to the Trash without worrying about any orphaned plists or programs cluttering up the filesystem or, worse, still running in the background.

 The helper daemon is necessary because elevated privileges are required to bring network interfaces up or down.